-Sondae Stevens, Registered Nurse, Assistant Professor, published her first book Evidence-Based Obstetric Nursing as a creative solution to a classroom necessity.
+Sondae Stevens, Registered Nurse, Assistant Professor, published her first book Evidence-Based Obstetric Nursing as a creative solution to a classroom necessity for a focus on wellness.
 While teaching for City Colleges of Chicago, ideas about the future of the mother-baby connection in the face of technology began to take shape.
-Sondae Stevens's latest endeavor is a Black Science Fiction Fantasy book about what it means to have children without pregnancy.
+Sondae Stevens's latest endeavor is a Black Science Fantasy book about what it means to have children without pregnancy.
 Follow the journey...

 Stars, Stones & Sacraments